mathi0405/Assignment_new/README.md

 # Assignment_new
-# 3-Wheel Robot Tracking — Experiments A,B,C
+# Mobile Robot Tracking — Experiments A,B,C

 ## 📖 Overview
 This project implements and compares three feedback control strategies for a non-holonomic 3-wheel robot (unicycle model):